With goalkeeping heroics, Olympiakos holds Barcelona 0-0

 The Belgian `keeper punched away a free kick from Messi two minutes before the end of regular time and again dived to block a powerful effort by the Argentine in injury time.

-Minutes before the final whistle, a young Greek fan ran onto the pitch and hugged Suarez and Messi, before being led off by stewards.
+Minutes before the final whistle, a young Greek fan ran onto the pitch and hugged Suarez and Messi, pulling out his cellphone to snap a selfie with Messi before being led off by stewards.

 Valverde maintained the pressure throughout, bringing on striker Gerard Deulofeu late in the game.